A Time Line of the American Civil War

 February 17, 1864- The CSS H.L.
 Hunley, a seven-man submarine, attacks the USS Houstonic outside of Charleston, SC.
 Struck by the submarine's torpedo, the Housatonic sank, taking all but five of her crew with her.
 The Hunley was also lost, to be discovered and raised in 1995 from where it sank after the attack.

-March 2, 1864- Ulysses S. Grant is appointed lieutenant general, a rank revived at the request of President Lincoln.
+March 2, 1864- Ulysses S. Grant is appointed lieutenant general, a rank revived by President Lincoln.
 Grant assumes command of all Union Armies in the field the following day.

 March 10, 1864- The Red River Campaign begins.
 The Union strategy is to strike deep into the Confederacy, and an army and navy force under General Nathaniel Banks begins a campaign on the Red River in Louisiana.
 On April 8, the Battle of Sabine Crossroads or Mansfield, Louisiana, is the first major battle of the Red River Campaign.
 On April 9, in the Battle of Pleasant Hill, the Union Army under Banks defeats the Confederate forces under General Richard Taylor.
 However, the campaign closes the first week of May with Confederates still in control of most of the state.